 - Bunny-Ears Lawyer: Acts extremely silly, but is actually quite competent.

-- Crazy-Prepared: He knew exactly what to do to keep Lyuri under his command and no matter what they tried, Crow, Duke, Herbert and Lyuri could do nothing to stop him from escaping, he succesfully knocked out Ghostus to prevent a Mean Look and bluffed about a hostage and once that plan failed against Herbert, who blocked all exits through Gamma, he simply teleported out with a Gallade's help.
+- Crazy-Prepared: He knew exactly what to do to keep Lyuri under his command and no matter what they tried, Crow, Duke, Lucius and Lyuri could do nothing to stop him from escaping, he successfully knocked out Ghostus to prevent a Mean Look and bluffed about a hostage and once that plan failed against Lucius, who blocked all exits through Gamma, he simply teleported out with a Gallade's help.

 - Faux Affably Evil: He's silly and keeps a very casual attitude, which only makes his sadism even more noticeable.

 - Enigmatic Minion: Nothing is known about him other than his name and even then it's hard to tell if it's his real one or not.
-It isn't.
+As we learn later, it isn't.